Emergency Dentistry – Lancaster, TX

 Easing Your Pain & Repairing Your Smile

 At Lancaster Family Smiles, we know very well that dental emergencies happen in an instant.
 If you or a family member is in need of fast relief from significant pain or injury, please don’t hesitate to contact Dr. Mahima Gupta and the rest of our team!
 We have weekend and evening availability, and we’ll do everything in our power to see you on the same day as your initial call or the following day.
-Are you not able to reach our practice right away?
-Our staff members also provide guidance over the phone for how to improve and maintain your condition.
+Are you not able to reach our dental office right away?
+Our staff members also provide guidance over the phone for how to improve and maintain your condition until you reach our dental office for emergency dentistry in Lancaster, TX.
 Below, you can find tips for some of the most common dental emergencies we see.

 Why Choose Lancaster Family Smiles for Emergency Dentistry?